echee/form-example/README.md

 * Make the "tablet" menu nicer.
 * Create custom error handling to aid in accessibilty, such as returning errors at the top of the field, and then setting focus to the errors.
 * check the color accesibilty of the text
+* Create a sprite sheet for the icons used.
+Or see if I can use fontello icons.
+This would make it easier to add more icons in the future and it would look better on retina screens.